June 11, 2020

 Incision

 Lastly, we have incisions.
-Most of the time, these are the result of surgery or a medical procedure.
-The medical professional cuts into the tissue to uncover bones or organs that they need to repair.
-Incisions often bleed a great deal and almost always require sutures or in some cases, staples.
+Most of the time, these types of wounds are the result of a medical professional performing surgery or a medical procedure.
+These controlled cuts are planned to minimize tissue damage and facilitate optimal healing.
+Incisions often bleed a great deal and almost always require sutures or, in some cases, staples.

 Accelerate Healing of Wounds With Gladiator Therapeutics

-Now that you know what the different types of open wounds are, it’s time to get on the road to recovery.
-Gladiator Therapeutics can help accelerate the healing process through the use of far infrared therapy.
+Understanding open wounds like abrasions, lacerations, puncture wounds, and avulsions is important for proper management and treatment.
+Now that you know what the different types of wounds are, it’s time to get on the road to recovery.
+The team at Gladiator Therapeutics can help accelerate the healing process through the use of far infrared therapy.
+Get in touch with us today to live a quality, pain-free life.